Certifying Plumber, Gas fitter and Drainlayer

 Why do you need a certifying Plumber, Gas fitter and Drainlayer ?

 It is important that your plumbing, gasfitting and drainage jobs are done by someone who has the skills and qualifications to do the work.
-This applies to work on your home, boat, campervan, horse float accommodation…etc..
+This applies to work on your home, business, boat, campervan, horse float accommodation…etc..
 Near enough is not good enough.

 Here are some recent examples of gas explosions that have destroyed New Zealand houses, boats, and motorhomes: